BlueQuartzSoftware/simplnx/CONTRIBUTING.md

 # Contributing Guide

-Thank you for considering contributing to complex.
-Your involvement helps make complex a valuable tool for the global scientific community.
+Thank you for considering contributing to simplnx.
+Your involvement helps make simplnx a valuable tool for the global scientific community.

 This repository needs many different kinds of contribution not all of which require coding knowledge.
 Here are some of the different options: